ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

 Invokes the :ref:`Brake flight mode <brake-mode>` when switch goes high.
 Bringing switch back to low will return the vehicle to the mode indicated by the ch5 flight mode switch.
-(AC3.3 and higher)

 .. raw:: html